hanrichard/Notebook/aws/aws learning doc/ec2.md

 ### ebs
 - ebs backed - root volume is ebs volume
 - instance backed - root volume is instance store

+### note
+- AWS Batch eliminates the need to operate third-party commercial or open source batch processing solutions.
+There is no batch software or servers to install or manage.
+AWS Batch manages all the infrastructure for you, avoiding the complexities of provisioning, managing, monitoring, and scaling your batch computing jobs.